 - Do you have a medical condition that contributes to your weight problem?
 Medications that combat one problem often lead to another.
 Medical weight loss, combined with nutrition counseling, can rebalance your physical health.
 Find out how a nutrition consultant can help.

 - If you’re always eating on the go, you’re not making the best food choices.
 A poor diet can lead to all kinds of health issues, including weight gain.
 But when you understand the benefits of a healthy diet — which include a slimmer waistline and better stamina — you go out of your way to eat right.
 Get started today!

 When you realize something’s wrong — you’re carrying around too much weight, you can’t do the things you used to do or you’re starting to experience more health-related problems — you may feel motivated to change your diet on your own.
 But understanding what works for your body can be frustrating.

 Reputable nutrition counseling in New York City provides you with clear, concise and easily understood plans tailored to your health, body and lifestyle.
 A certified nutrition consultant won’t lecture or scold you.
 Your diet consultant takes the time to learn all about you before recommending the most optimal diet, exercise program and lifestyle choices for you.
-It’s all part of the ReBalance 360 program!
+It’s all part of the ReBalance 360 program in our nutrition clinic!

 Who Should See a Certified Nutrition Consultant

 Although everyone can benefit from a nutrition consultant’s knowledge, men don’t always take advantage of these services.
 But men have their own specific dietary needs.
 What you need depends on your age, medical condition and activity level.
 The best candidates for nutrition counseling include men who: